-5 Schedule
+3 Schedule

-The competition is held, rain or shine.
-The general competition's schedule is available on the RoboBoat Website and the RoboBoat Forum.
-The schedule is subject to changes due to inclement weather stoppages (lightning, etc.), and safety considerations.
-It is the Team's responsibility to check the website for the most up to date version of the schedule.
+The general competition's schedule is available on the RoboBoat Website and the RoboBoat group on the Band App.
+The schedule is subject to changes.
+It is the team's responsibility to check the website for the latest version of the schedule.